ShovelingLife/ShovelingLife/README.md

 ## Who am I? </br>
 I am a game programmer who is interested in the new technology about game development such as Rendering Pipeline and Game Engine. </br>
-My favorite coding style is Hungarian Notation + Snake Case. </br>
+My favorite coding style is Hungarian Notation + Pascal Case. </br>
 My Youtube channel is https://www.youtube.com/channel/UCMSi6c9rSaEK6UOE9X7vdSw

 ## My skills